solo-io/supergloo/docs/content/operations/troubleshooting.md

 **Observed generation:**

 When diagnosing why networking configuration is not being applied as expected, checking the relevant resource's `observedGeneration` field is a good first step.
-An object's `metadata.generation` field is incremented by the k8s server whenever the object's spec changes.
+An object's `metadata.generation` field is incremented by the Kubernetes server whenever the object's spec changes.
  If the `status.ObservedGeneration` equals `metadata.generation`, this means that Service Mesh Hub has successfully processed the latest version of that configuration resource.
 If this is not the case, it's usually a sign that an unexpected system error occurred, in which case the next debugging step should be to check the logs of Service Mesh Hub pods (detailed below).